AirshipCMS/Docs/Quickstart-Guide.md

 ---

 ### New Developers:
-Brand new developers are encouraged to build a sample project before starting on your actual project.
+Brand new developers are encouraged to build a small sample project before starting on a big project.
 Download the Git Repository & follow the guide for one of these example projects:
 - [Classically-Rendered Site](https://classic-rendering.airshipcms.io/)
 - Classically-Rendered Blog (coming soon)